 Your organization might already have Single Sign-On (SSO) implemented in your environments or might be planning to implement it.
 Security Assertion Markup Language (SAML) is an XML-based, open-standard data format for exchanging authentication and authorization data between an identity provider and service provider.
-The single most important requirement that SAML addresses is web browser single sign-on.
+The single most important requirement that SAML addresses is web browser SSO.

 The SAML specification defines three roles: